carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 - "Sometimes we need manual curation of the output files of the software."
 ---

-## Annotating Genomes
+## Annotating genomes

 [Annotation](https://en.wikipedia.org/wiki/DNA_annotation) is the process of identifying the coordinates of genes and all the coding regions in a genome and determining what proteins are produced from them.
-In order to do this, an unknown sequence is enriched with information relating genomic position, regulatory sequences, repeats, gene name and protein products.
-This information is stored in genomic databases to help future analysis processing new data.
+In order to do this, an unknown sequence is enriched with information relating to genomic position, regulatory sequences, repeats, gene names, and protein products.
+This information is stored in genomic databases to help future analysis processing of new data.

 [Prokka](https://github.com/tseemann/prokka)
 is a command-line software tool created in Perl to annotate bacterial,